-BMW Group used its annual general meeting held in March to reveal its 2022 BMW i4 in production guise for the first time, and on Tuesday the automaker revealed the specifications for the U.S. market.
+BMW Group used its annual general meeting held in March to reveal its 2022 BMW i4 in production guise for the first time, and last week the automaker finally revealed the specifications for the U.S. market.

 The battery-electric hatchback is due to start sales in early 2022 and will bring with it a base price of $56,395.
-That's for an i4 eDrive40 model with 335 hp, rear-wheel drive, and an estimated range of 300 miles.
+That's for an i4 eDrive40 model with 335 hp, rear-wheel drive, and an estimated range of 301 miles of range when equipped with 18-inch wheels (282 miles with 19-inch wheels).

 Buyers seeking greater performance will be able to opt for an i4 M50 developed by BMW M and priced from $66,895.
-This model will come with 536 hp, all-wheel drive, and an estimated range of 245 miles.
+This model will come with 536 hp, all-wheel drive, and an estimated range of 270 miles of range when equipped with 19-inch wheels (227 miles with 20-inch wheels).
 In both cases the stated pricing includes destination.

 2022 BMW i4 M50i